-Teleservice is a term used to describe serving hours remotely from an appropriate alternative site, where a supervisor is unable to physically be present to verify hours, sometimes we call this virtual service.
+Teleservice is a term used to describe serving hours remotely from an appropriate alternative site, where a supervisor is unable to physically be present to verify hours, sometimes we call this 'virtual service'.
 Per AmeriCorps requirements, teleservice is allowed under certain circumstances such as the COVID-19 pandemic, inclement weather, etc. AmeriCorps has decided to continue to allow this flexibility through some hybrid programs.
 Members are only permitted to complete certain pre-approved service activities remotely.
 You will receive a list of these activities every day via program email if you serve with us.

-Generally during teleservice, team members collaborate with each other and program staff via Zoom, email, and other remote communication tools.
+Generally, virtual aspects of hybrid service involve collaborating with team members and program staff via Zoom, email, and other remote communication tools.
 Some community outreach activities and some overdose rescue training sessions are conducted online.

 It is important that team members are comfortable communicating in a virtual manner with other team members and people in the community.
-Team members should be comfortable completing about 8-1 0 hours of virtual service each week, most of which will be self-directed.
+Team members should be comfortable completing about 8-10 hours of virtual service each week, most of which will be self-directed.
 Members are expected to have reliable internet access, check their program email daily, and complete all required tasks by their due date.